personal shopper

 Best Statement-Maker: Lana Upholstered Bed

-Even with the bench in front, we caught a glimpse of the Lana’s striking gold-toned legs, which taper into fine points.
+Even with the bench in front, we caught a glimpse of the Lana’s striking metal legs, which taper into fine points.
 If you like the look of a wingback headboard but want something a little more unique, we say go with this pick.
 Modern spaces can often look a bit harsh because of all the angular lines, so this is a great antidote.

 What we love